MODM Clinical Database Management

 Principle of comparative analysis

-Within the framework of quality management in companies, based on Good Practices and ISO standards:
+In the context of quality management in business, based on Good Practices and ISO standards:

-1. Reminder of the basics of Quality Systems and corporate organization and documentation (3h)
+1. Review of the basics of Quality Systems and business organization and documentation (3 hours)

-3. Qualification and Validation: Control of equipment/software and production processes (2 X 1.5h as for Master IS)
+3. Qualification and Validation: Control of equipment/software and implementation processes (2 x 1.5 hours for Master IS only)

 Introduction to ICPE